Besides cellulose microfibrils, the other two cell wall networks are :-

 Golgi apparatus takes part in synthesis of :-

-The hormones produced by the endocrine glands are mediated by Golgi bodies.
-The complex carbohydrates(mucopolysaccharides, hyaluronic acid and hemicellulose etc.).
+The hormones produced by endocrine glands is mediated by Golgi bodies.

 In a cell DNA is found in :-

 In eukaryotic cells, most DNA is located in the cell nucleus (though some DNA is also contained in other organelles, such as in the mitochondria and the chloroplast in plants).
 Nuclear DNA is organized into linear molecules called chromosomes.
 The size and number of chromosomes varies significantly between species.